distributedio/configo/README.md

 * Configure parser behaviour using struct tags
 * Set default value or required
 * Validate value using govalidate(Validators with parameters will be supported soon)
-* Generate toml template basing on go struct and tags(TODO)
+* Generate toml template basing on go struct and tags

 ## Example

+### Unmarshal toml to config
 ```go
 package main